 Have you watched the movie Hachiko, the loyal dog?
 If you haven’t done it, I suggest you look it up online right now!
 The statue of Hachiko stands proudly in Shibuya, where the loyal dog once waited for its owner to come back from work.

 Want to know more about Japan?
 Visit: Miss HappyFeet !

 Facebook fan page: https://www.facebook.

 About Vivian: Malaysian expat living in Russia.
-23-year-old 5th year Medical student, freelancer writer, magazine columnist and founder of Miss HappyFeet.
+23-year-old 5th-year Medical student, freelance writer, magazine columnist and founder of Miss HappyFeet.